Rookout/docs/docs/installation-agent.md

 ### Using initd

-For the following operating systems, the agent is available as a direct installation [in the following link](https://get.rookout.com/setup.sh)
-To install it execute:
+The Rookout Agent is available as a direct installation [in the following link](https://get.rookout.com/setup.sh) To install it execute:
 ```bash
 setup.sh --token=<Your-Token>